-You must also complete additional time in the workplace or at CIT, undertaking various tasks related to operating a tower crane.
-This time will vary depending on the experiences of the individual learner.
+Prior to assessment, you must also complete additional time in the workplace, undertaking various tasks related to operating a tower crane.
+This time will vary depending on experience of the individual

 Further information about fees is available at Course fees and assistance

 During training and assessment, participants must wear suitable PPE for working on a construction site, including at a minimum:

 - high visibility clothing,

 - hard hat

 You will be issued with a CIT logbook for the purpose of recording training time received on a work site and formal skills training at CIT.
 You will be required to submit your completed logbook before undertaking the Safe Work accredited national assessment.

 - Be physically fit and able to work at heights.

 - Be a minimum of 18 years of age.